nevingeorge/ALMA/README.md

 Line 1: characters in the alphabet

-Line 2: membership query function number (found in MQ.java)
+Line 2: name of the desired membership query function in MQ.java

-Line 3: maximum test length and number of tests for the statistical equivalence query
+Line 3: maximum length of a test in the statistical equivalence query

+Line 4: number of tests the statistical equivalence query will check

+Line 5: limit on the number of equivalence queries to run

 Example input files can be found in the repository.